As of September 30, 2017

-I am pleased to share the continuing positive results from Seattle Foundation’s philanthropic investment funds during the second quarter of 2017.
-Our judicious stewardship of assets is central to our value as a philanthropic partner.
-We recognize the importance of providing investment choices that support the lifetime and legacy philanthropy goals of our partners and the performance of these funds to date in 2017 has been favorable.
+I’m pleased to share the positive 2017 third quarter performance for Seattle Foundation’s philanthropic investment funds.
+Our judicious stewardship of assets is central to our value as a partner and we recognize the importance of providing investment choices and results that support your lifetime and legacy philanthropic goals.

-Our Socially Responsible Pool, designed to meet environmental, social, and governance objectives while also providing competitive economic returns, lost 1.5% for the quarter.
-While this was in large part a pull back after a strong 2016, the one-year return for the SR pool is 23.5%, well above target benchmark.
+Our Socially Responsible Pool, designed to meet environmental, social and governance objectives while also providing competitive economic returns, gained 4.7% in third quarter.
+The one-year return is 19.8%, well above target benchmark.

-Our Intermediate Pool, designed for donors with a three to seven year grantmaking horizon, gained 1.6 percent this quarter and 3.5 percent year-to-date.
-The Short-Term Pool gained an additional 0.2 percent on the quarter, bringing year-to-date return to 0.4 percent.
+Our Intermediate-Term Pool, designed for donors with a three- to seven-year grantmaking horizon, gained 1.8% this quarter, and 5.4% year to date.
+The Short-Term Pool gained an additional 0.3% on the quarter, bringing year-to-date return to 0.7%, slightly above target benchmark.

 Tony Mestres, President & CEO